What is swimmer's itch?

 not be fed?

-Three good reasons for not feeding the birds include:
+Three good reasons for not feeding birds are:

 - it may propagate swimmer's itch in the area where the birds